 For example, if a company is going through a change — growing, shifting business focus, moving into international markets, hiring new leadership, etc. — the HR manager works as an internal consultant to other managers to boost the effectiveness of their people during these transitions.
 This could take a variety of forms, from re-evaluating employee roles to creating a new workforce plan to rolling out communications about the change.

 Growing Companies Need HR Managers

 New and growing companies are fueling a demand for HR managers.
-The Bureau of Labor Statistics projects jobs for HR managers to grow 9 percent from 2016 to 2026.
-In Washington state, job growth is projected to be more than triple that, according to the O*NET occupation information website.
+The Bureau of Labor Statistics projects jobs for HR managers to grow 6% from 2019 to 2029.
+In Washington state, job growth is projected to quintuple that, according to the O*NET occupation information website.